 Working with partners like the Royal Flying Doctors Service, Ambulance Victoria and engineers from RMIT University, we plan to integrate brain imaging into emergency planes and helicopters to develop the world’s first air stroke ambulances.

-This will require the design of ultra-lightweight and low-cost brain imaging devices that will provide essential images of patients’ brains. during flight.
+This will require the design of ultra-lightweight and low-cost brain imaging devices that will provide essential images of patients’ brains at the scene of the stroke.

-Regardless of geographical location, brain images would then be sent immediately to city-based stroke physicians can diagnose the type of stroke that has occurred – within minutes.
+Regardless of geographical location, brain images would then be sent immediately to city-based stroke physicians who will then diagnose the type of stroke that has occurred – within minutes.
 This overcomes a major gap in care as stroke physicians are rarely located in rural hospital settings.

 Our research plan

 Our national team is ready to tackle this massive global problem and to address an enormous unmet clinical need.

 There are an estimated 445,000 stroke survivors living in Australia, the majority with a disability that impacts their everyday life.
 Today, someone in Australia suffers a new stroke every 19 minutes, according to the Stroke Foundation.
 By 2050 this will almost double to every 10 minutes, and new data tells us there will be 819,900 Australian stroke survivors.

 As well as saving lives, our research plan will deliver new imaging technologies, digital telehealth across the nation, education programs and thousands of jobs in medical technology industries.